 Animal Historiography: Methods and Theory

 Animal historians, and philosophers, have had to think hard about what we mean by ‘animal’ and, but implication, what we mean by ‘human’.
 For a thoughtful and influential essay on the theoretical problems of animal history and its historiographic genealogy, then Erica Fudge, ‘A left-handed blow: writing the history of animals’, in Nigel Rothfels ed.
 Representing Animals (Bloomington, 2003), pp. 3-18 is a good place to start.
 This whole collection may also be useful.
 If this gets you interested in the philosophical ‘problem’ of animals, then have a bash at Jacques Derrida, ‘The animal that therefore I am (more to follow)’, Critical Inquiry, vol. 28, no. 3 (2002), pp. 369-418—but fair warning, it is not easy going!
 You should also look into the amazing work of Donna Haraway.
 More accessible and with some wonderfully interesting historical material is Joanna Bourke, What it means to be human: reflections from 1791 to the present (London, 2011), although it sticks pretty much on Britain and the US, albeit with some reflections on Haiti.
 For a classic in the genre covering the early modern period, from which Bourke picks up, it might be worth reading Keith Thomas, Man and the Natural World: Changing Attitudes in England 1500-1800 (London, 1984), particularly the first chapter, that has some suggestive material on how early empire shaped and informed understandings of animals.
 A recent overview of the methodological roots of animal history, and the potential impact that it can have on history as a discipline, see Hilda Kean, ‘Challenges for Historians Writing Animal Human History: What Is Really Enough?’, Anthrozoos, vol. 25, no. 1 (2012), pp. 57-72.
-In a critical intervention, that asks why non-White theorists of race have often been overlooked in animal studies, Iman Jackson Zakiyyah, ‘Animal: New Directions in the Theorization of Race and Posthumanism’, Feminist Studies, vol. 39, no. 3 (2013), pp. 669-685, excavates the Eurocentric liberal-humanist assumptions to post-humanism.
 These will hopefully get you thinking about what is at stake in animal history and help you to think critically about the human/non-human binary.
 Perhaps the most far-reaching engagement with thinking through animals and racial discourses is Zakiyyah Iman Jackson, Becoming Human: Matter and Meaning in an Antiblack World (New York, 2020) which exposes the liberal humanism lurking in antihumanist critical animal studies engagements with race.
 In opposition to this, she posits a powerful methodology based from the writings of Black thinkers that refuse this humanism and its animal exclusions.
 A must read, really.

 Much of debate draws on the problem of animals’ subjective experiences, a problem explored in Thomas Nagel, ‘What is it Like to be a Bat?’, Philosophical Review, vol. 83, no. 4 (1974), pp. 435-450.
 In a more recent and incredibly engaging book Vinciane Despret, What Would Animals Say If We Asked the Right Questions?
 (Minneapolis, 2016) cutting edge post-humanist approaches are used to take apart scientific assumptions about animals’ behaviours to reveal the fascinating stories of animal worlds.
 Historians are also finding ways of bringing in the material effects of animals’ wilful behaviour.
 In Harriet Ritvo, ‘Animal planet’, Environmental History, vol. 9, no. 2 (2004), pp. 204-220 this veteran animal historian provides a sweeping overview of human-animal relationships through time, and in Harriet Ritvo, ‘Going Forth and Multiplying: Animal Acclimatization and Invasion’, Environmental History, vol. 17, no. 2 (2012), pp. 404-414 she looks at the aspects of animals being relocated to new ecologies that were beyond the control of humans.
 And for a collection advocating a turn towards animals in the field of geography, see Chris Philo and Chris Wilbert eds., Animal Spaces, Beastly Places: New Geographies of Human-animal Relations (London, 2000).
 Geography continues to lead the way with much of the theoretical innovation in the field of animal history, see for an overview Henry Buller, ‘Animal Geographies I’, ‘Animal Geographies II’, and ‘Animal Geographies III’, Human Geography (2013-15).
 Connecting animal studies with a critique of capitalism and modern biopower, Nicole Shukin, Animal Capital: Rendering Life in Biopolitical Times (Minneapolis, 2009) is a book full of fascinating and useful insights.